lillianpontiusgoldblatt/lillianpontiusgoldblatt.github.io/_projects/trend.md

 Our workshop filled up almost immediately and SXSW asked us to offer an encore.
 I was immensely impressed with the enthusiasm of our attendees, engaging with the materials and with each other.

+After the workshop I recieved some very nice feedback.

 ![image](/assets/images/Ind1.png)

 ![image](/assets/images/Ind2.png)